 A Mamba block replaces attention with a specific stack: projection, causal convolution, selective SSM update, and gating.[1]
 It uses SiLU (Sigmoid Linear Unit) activations and softplus (a smooth approximation of ReLU defined as log(1 + e^x), which is always positive and differentiable everywhere) to keep the step sizes positive:

-The code below focuses on the selective recurrence itself rather than the entire fused production block.
+This example focuses on the selective recurrence itself rather than the entire fused production block.
 It leaves out the causal convolution and output gate on purpose, so the core SSM update stays easy to inspect and the tensor shapes stay correct.

 1import torch